fellchase/4channer/README.md

 ## What it does?
 * Downloads from multiple threads in one go
-* Download all the Videos, Images, and GIFs in the thread
+* Downloads all the Videos, Images, and GIFs in the thread

 ## Dependencies